AbdulrahmanShokier/AES-128-256/README.md

 # what is done :

-AES encrtypting / decrypting + key generation for 128 bit keys
+AES Pipelined encrypting / decrypting + key generation for 128 bit keys

 -----------------------------------------------